truenas/middleware/docs/userguide/index.rst

 `VMware website <http://www.vmware.com/products/vsphere/esxi-and-esx/>`_.
 Once the operating system is installed on supported hardware, use a web browser to connect to its IP address.
 The welcome screen will provide a link to download the VMware vSphere client which is used to create and manage virtual machines.

 Once the VMware vSphere client is installed, use it to connect to the ESXi server.
-To create a new virtual machine, click File → New → Virtual Machine.
+To create a new virtual machine, click :menuselection:`File --> New -->
+Virtual Machine`.
 The New Virtual Machine Wizard will launch as seen in Figure 2.2l.

 Click "Next" and input a name for the virtual machine.
 Click "Next" and highlight a datastore.
 An example is shown in Figure 2.2m.
 Click "Next".
 In the screen shown in Figure 2.2n, click "Other" then select a FreeBSD architecture that matches the FreeNAS® architecture.